SpaceheroVN/Windows_Cleanup_And_Optimizer/README.md

 ---
 ## License
 MIT License - Copyright (c) 2026 SpaceheroVN.
-Permission is hereby granted, free of charge, to any person obtaining a copy of this software...
-(See LICENSE file for full text).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.